sublee/korean/docs/index.rst

 Proofreading legacy text
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If your legacy already has been written with naive particle such as "을(를)",
+If your text already has been written with naive particle such as "을(를)",
 use :func:`korean.l10n.proofread` fucntion to get correct particles:

 .. sourcecode:: pycon